 Simply the perfect cookie.

 Let’s get to baking.

 2 cups Arrowhead Mills gluten-free all-purpose baking mix

 1/2 tsp instant coffee granules

 1/2 cup gluten-free, nut-free chocolate chips (such as Enjoy Life)

 8 Tbsp (one stick) of butter, softened

-Rebecca Hirt is the mother of two children with severe allergies, who strives to show other parents how they can live a beautiful life with food allergies, with recipes and tips on her site Pure and Peanut Free.
+Rebecca Hirt is the mother of two children with severe food allergies who strives to show other parents how they can live a beautiful life with food allergies through recipes and tips on her site Pure and Peanut Free.

 POSTED IN: FOOD.
 TAGGED: CHOCOLATE BISCOTTI, EASY DESSERTS, FOOD ALLERGIES, GLUTEN-FREE, GLUTEN-FREE DESSERTS, NUT-FREE